 Dr Julian Barratt – Regional Faculty Lead for Advancing Practice

-Dr Julian Barratt is the Lead for the Centre for Advancing Practice at Health Education England, leading the complex, high profile, multi-faceted portfolio of advanced practice from a national perspective, and in the NHS Midlands region as its Regional Faculty Lead for Advancing Practice.
+Dr Julian Barratt is the Lead for the Centre for Advancing Practice at NHS England, leading the complex, high profile, multi-faceted portfolio of advanced practice from a national perspective, and in the NHS Midlands region as its Regional Faculty Lead for Advancing Practice.
 Julian’s registrant background is as a nurse in emergency medicine, and in advanced practice as a nurse practitioner in unscheduled primary care, general practice, and event healthcare.
 Julian has extensive clinical academic experience in advanced clinical practice, prescribing, research, and proven senior nursing academic and strategic leadership qualities, including leading and developing multi-professional advanced practice education for advanced practitioners.
 Julian is very well informed on the advanced practice agenda and its associated policy and research developments, having been involved in advanced practice developments from the mid-1990s onward.

 Twitter – @cn150